zjayers/hostfully-full-stack-application/README.md

    - The username should be `sa`, and no password is required.
    - Click "Connect" to access the H2 database console.

-5. (Optional) Accessing the API Swagger Documentation:
-   - To access the API Swagger docs, go to `http://localhost:8080/swagger-ui/`.

 ---